martinpoljak/rb.rotate/README.md

 rb.rotate
 =========

-**rb.rotate** is an alternative to classical `logrotate` tool.
+**rb.rotate** is an more modern alternative to classical `logrotate` tool with more features and less limitations.
 It implements very similar functionallity, features openess and flexibility of the scripting environment and removes some most known `logrotate` limitations.

 And of sure, it adds some features and it doesn't implement some features of the original for now.